 In rural areas across Appalachia, economic development has often led to profits for large, outside companies with little benefit to local people, businesses, and communities.
 In these conventional supply chains, each link in the chain works for its own self-interest.
 Rural Support Partners believes that the idea of a value chain offers a framework for economic development that is more collaborative in nature, and more likely to benefit more of the people in the communities where the chain is based.

 Value chains bring together a network of businesses, nonprofits, and collaborating players to satisfy market demand for specific products or services.
 Because value chains are built in response to market demand and involve clear and constant communication, they can be more responsive and innovative than traditional supply chains.
-We use the term Value Chain to draw a comparison to a traditional business Supply Chain, where the key difference is that a value chain’s structure and functioning acts more like a complex, cyclical network than a linear chain.
+We use the term Value Chain to draw a comparison to a traditional business Supply Chain.
+The key difference is that a value chain’s structure and functioning acts more like a complex, cyclical network than a linear chain.

 Characteristics of a Value Chain